Description

 West Nile virus (WNV) is an arbovirus in the family Flaviviridae.
 Infected mosquitoes can spread WNV to both people and other animals.

-WNV is maintained in nature in a transmission cycle between birds and mosquitoes that act as reservoirs for the virus.
+WNV is maintained in nature in a transmission cycle between wild birds and mosquitoes.
 In most parts of Québec, West Nile virus season is from April to October.

 For more details on the risk of infection in humans, visit the West Nile virus (WNV) page.